paulMery/moov-node/docs/output/_index.md

 ## Overview

-The Moov Node SDK allows you to interact with the Moov API from applications written in server-side JavaScript.
-With our Node library, you can make API calls with fewer lines of code and move money faster.
+This Node SDK provides access to Moov's API from applications written in server-side JavaScript.
+Use this library to reduce the lines of code needed interact with our platform, saving time and allowing you to move money faster.

 ## Installation
 You can download and install the Node SDK from npm.